551100kk/SAW/README.md

 We provide three ways to install the program.

-* The virtual machine where the tool is ready to run can be found at https://www.csie.ntu.edu.tw/~r08922054/SAW.ova
+* The virtual machine where the tool is ready to run can be found at https://www.csie.ntu.edu.tw/~r08922054/SAW.ova.
+To reproduce the results of all the examples in the paper, please follow the instruction in ./artifact_evaluation_readme.txt

-  * Account: saw
-  * Password: saw
+  * Account: saw, Password: saw
   * Path: /home/SAW
+  * Precompiled version only.
+No dependency in this VM.
+  * SHA1: 563b5586e740a3f19d38d9e747f120a05c6f77df

 * Build in your own environment.